Threat and error management

 In aviation safety, threat and error management (TEM) is an overarching safety management approach that assumes that pilots will naturally make mistakes and encounter risky situations during flight operations.
 Rather than try to avoid these threats and errors, its primary focus is on teaching pilots to manage these issues so they do not impair safety.
 Its goal is to maintain safety margins by training pilots and flight crews to detect and respond to events that are likely to cause damage (threats) as well as mistakes that are most likely to be made (errors) during flight operations.

 TEM allows crews to measure the complexities of a specific organization's context — meaning that the threats and errors encountered by pilots will vary depending upon the type of flight operation — and record human performance in that context.
 TEM also considers technical (e.g. mechanical) and environmental issues, and incorporates strategies from Crew Resource Management to teach pilots to manage threats and errors.

+Threat and error management (TEM) is also referenced in ICAO training procedures, including material describing the TEM model and procedures applicable to pilots.
+Guidance material for operators and regulators has also described TEM as closely linked with modern CRM training practices.

 The TEM framework was developed in 1994 by psychologists at University of Texas based on the investigation of accidents of high capacity Regular Public Transport (RPT) airlines.
 However, an evaluation method was needed to identify threats and errors during flight operations and to add information to existing TEM data.
 A Line Operations Safety Audit (LOSA) serves this purpose and involves the identification and collection of safety-related information — on crew performance, environmental conditions, and operational complexity — by a highly trained observer.
 LOSA data is used to assess the effectiveness of an organization's training program and to find out how trained procedures are being implemented in day-to-day flights.